How To Make Well Water Drinkable And Keep It Safe To Drink

 Turn off all the water supply in your toilets.
 You can use the stored water if you wish to flush the toilets.

-Make sure that you let the bleach sit in the system for 12 to 24 hours.
-The longer the bleach remains in your water system, the more time the chlorine can have to eliminate the bacteria on it.
+Ensure you let the bleach sit in the system for 12 to 24 hours.
+The longer the bleach remains in your water system, the more time the chlorine can eliminate the bacteria.

-Finally, you have to keep the level of chlorinated water that proceeds into your sewage system at a minimum during the disinfection process.
+Finally, you must keep the level of chlorinated water entering your sewage system at a minimum during the disinfection process.
 Excess chlorine can affect the operation of the septic field and tank.

 Our Recommendation

 The well water treatment can use the Berkey Water Filter for the most effective and cost-effective purification system.
-You can use it in the kitchen, for outdoor activities, and even for traveling as well.
+You can use it in the kitchen, for outdoor activities, and even for traveling.

-The Berkey Water Filtration Systems have a specific filtration system equipped with cleaning even the dirtiest water.
-It extracts part of the bacteria, chemicals, toxins, and so on.
-Yet, it retains the minerals.
+The Berkey Water Filtration Systems have a specific filtration system equipped to clean even the dirtiest water.
+It extracts part of the bacteria, chemicals, toxins, etc. Yet, it retains the minerals.

 The system utilizes a gravity filtration strategy.
-This is a fundamental idea and makes it viable at expelling contaminants.
+This is a fundamental idea and makes it viable for expelling contaminants.
 It doesn't need power.
 The system is also convenient.
-So you can bring it with you and can use it whenever there are unfortunate events.
+You can bring it with you and use it during unfortunate events.

-The Well owners must embrace a multi-obstruction way of protecting their drinking water.
-Protection must incorporate standard monitoring for waterborne pathogens and raise disinfection when required.
-It's a duty to keep from sickness and well-being of families depending on private well water.
+Well-owners must embrace a multi-obstruction approach to protecting their drinking water.
+This protection must incorporate standard monitoring for waterborne pathogens and increased disinfection when required.
+It's a duty to protect families from sickness, which depends on private well water.

 Crown Berkey 6 Gallon Water Filter

-This product includes two Black Berkey filters.
-However, you can upgrade it up to 4, 6, or 8.
-Amazingly, it can even accommodate up to 6 to 12 people every day with regular use.
-Indeed, the Crown Berkey 6 Gallon Water Filter is your best protection against water contaminants.
+This product includes two Black Berkey filters, but you can upgrade it to four, six, or eight.
+Amazingly, regular use can accommodate up to six to twelve people daily.
+Indeed, the Crown Berkey 6-gallon Water Filter is your best protection against water contaminants.

 Berkey Light Water Filter 2.75 Gallons

-For a lighter version of the stainless steel product, you can have the Berkey Light Water Filter.
+You can have the Berkey Light Water Filter for a lighter version of the stainless steel product.
 With this, you don’t have to worry about carrying the heavy water filter, especially when transferring homes.

-All Berkey's powerful systems purify both treated water and untreated raw water from such sources as remote lakes, streams, stagnant ponds, and water supplies in foreign countries.
+Berkey's powerful systems purify treated and untreated raw water from remote lakes, streams, stagnant ponds, and water supplies in foreign countries.

 How to Additionally Protect Your Well Water from Pollution